bfetler/cms_medicare/README.md

 #### Medicare Total Beneficiaries and Payment

 The total number of medicare beneficiaries by provider type is shown below.
 This gives some idea of the most and least popular care options provided by Medicare.
+Diagnostic Radiology, Internal Medicine, Clinical Laboratory and Cardiology are in the top five.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_pop_plots/bar_total_unique_benes_sum.png" alt="bar plot total beneficiaries" />

 The total medicare payment by provider type is shown below.
 This gives some idea of the most and least expensive care provided by Medicare.
+Internal Medicine, Ophthalmology, Clinical Laboratory and Cardiology are in the top five.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_pop_plots/bar_total_medicare_payment_amt.png" alt="bar plot total payment" />